cykeltur/TICTAC-MVC/README.md

 # TicTacktoe MVC
-Please see Java-doc for more information about this game and authur and where contridutors has adjust some codepart.
+Please see Java-doc for more information about this game and Arthur and where contributors has adjust some code part.